 hardening potential.
 These alloys have excellent weldability with a minimal loss

-at elevated temperatures, cryogenic vessels as well as structural applications,
+at elevated temperatures, as well as structural applications,

 railway cars, trailers, dump trucks and bridges because of the corrosion resistance.